Tsumekiri/Doom-MBF21-Shot-Based-Reloading-Weapon-Generator/README.md

 # Doom DSDHacked MBF21 Shot-Based Reloading Weapon Generator
 Doom DSDHacked MBF21 Shot-Based Reloading Weapon Generator takes your ready and fire states, copies it by the number of shots desired, numbers them and adds a little code to make sure they're called in order.
-It is based on the reloading method from Terror Signal﻿ by SeaTree.
+It is based on the reloading method from Terror Signal by SeaTree.

 Be **careful** not to overwrite your weapon.
 This only copies the repeating `ready` and `fire` states.
 You still have to write the rest yourself, including the states `select`, `deselect`, `ready`, `fire` and finally, `reload`.

+It is **important** that reload comes after the last shot, so it will be entered automatically once the last shot has been fired.

-An example WAD is provided, alongside the appropriate `DECOHack`, `.deh` file, `ready_state.txt` and `fire_state.txt`.
+An example WAD is provided, alongside the appropriate `DECOHack` (it's inside the WAD), `DeHacked` file (also inside the WAD), `ready_state.txt`, `fire_state.txt` and `weapon_result.txt`.
 It uses sprites and sounds taken from Realm667, the UAC Battle Rifle.
 Credits to Firearms Source Team, Triune Digital, Navaro for the sounds and Mike12 for the sprites.

 # What use is this?
 If your reloading weapon uses dozens of shots before firing, copying and pasting by hand is exhaustive and error-prone.
 Especially so if all your weapons require reloading.
-This speeds up the process significantly, allowing you to quickly make a 30-round magazine for your rifle, for instance.
-Also, if you find any errors and need to fix it, all you have to do is change them once and rerun the script.
+This speeds up the process significantly, allowing you to quickly make a 30-round magazine for your rifle, as an example.
+Also, if you find any errors and need to fix it, all you have to do is change them once, rerun the script and copy-paste.

 # How to use
 1. You need to create two files: `ready_state.txt` and `fire_state.txt` on the same folder you have the script located;
-2. Copy the contents of your `ready` state and `fire` state to the respective files;
+2. Copy the contents of your `ready` state and `fire` state to the respective files.
+Check the attached example, when in doubt;
 3. Run the script, it uses Python3;
 4. Write the number of shots you want before reloading and press `enter`.
 E.g. `6`;
 5. The result will both be printed to the console and written to a file called `weapon_result.txt`;